Netsyms/TerranQuestApp/README.md

 TerranQuest
 ===========

 This repository is really, really old.
-It is only here for historical reasons ([we started TerranQuest almost a year before Pokemon Go was announced](https://github.com/Netsyms/TerranQuestApp/tree/a92eb60e63da3fdda3fa3003fa3a3ed320759adb))
+It is only here for historical reasons (such as [we started TerranQuest almost a year before Pokemon Go was announced](https://github.com/Netsyms/TerranQuestApp/tree/a92eb60e63da3fdda3fa3003fa3a3ed320759adb))
 ----------

 TerranQuest is an MMO that you play in real life.
 It has crafting and swords and magic (and easter eggs and hidden jokes, if you look hard enough).